We value integrity, resilience, respect, relationships and service to strengthen communities, build character and improve the wellbeing of all.

 Academic Challenge is part of a learning philosophy that will help your daughter to become accomplished.
 She can then approach her final years at school with the confidence she will need to enter university and the career to which she aspires.

 Our Academic Care program, founded on the principles of positive psychology, is designed to develop girls' wellbeing and help them flourish.
-The philosophy is based on Martin Seligman's PERMA model, VIA character strengths? and studies in grit and resilience.
+The philosophy is based on evidence-based positive psychology,the VIA character strengths? and the school values of integrity, resilience, respect, relationships, and service.

 We help develop girls' wellbeing by building